-This is part of a series of “sneak peek” pieces from the sixth edition of the Every Victory Counts® manual, which will be released in September.
+This is part of a series of “sneak peek” pieces from the sixth edition of the Every Victory Counts® manual, which will be released this fall.

 Written by Dr. Jay Alberts, PhD